 - The ability to develop a new purpose and new operating principles for your system

-You will be supported to continue your learning by taking part in our Alumni community of skilled interventionists after completing the course.
+You will be supported to continue your learning by taking part in our alumni community of interventionists after completing the course.

-Everyone who completes the first Systems Leadership programme successfully will be eligible to apply for the second part of the Systems Leadership programme, which equips you with the skills to continue redesign and make sustainable system change.
+Everyone who completes the first Systems Leadership Programme (i.e. ‘Check’) will be eligible to apply for the second Programme, which equips you with the skills to continue redesign and make sustainable system change.